 Action is taken at ordinary General Shareholders' Meetings on the following matters (i) the approval of the management of the Company by the Directors during the previous financial year, (ii) the approval of the financial statements from the previous financial year, and (iii) the application of the previous financial year's income or loss.
 All other matters can be considered at either an extraordinary General Shareholders' Meeting or at an ordinary General Shareholders' Meeting if the matter is within the authority of the meeting and is included on the agenda (with certain exceptional items which do not need to be included on the agenda to be validly passed, like the dismissal of a Director or the decision to bring the liability action against the Directors).
-Liability actions against the Directors shall be brought by the Company pursuant to a General Shareholders' Meeting an action or reach a settlement shall entail the removal of the relevant directors.
+Liability actions against the Directors shall be brought by the Company pursuant to a General Shareholders' Meeting decision, which may be adopted at the request of any shareholder even where not included on the agenda.
+The bylaws cannot require qualified majority for the adoption of such resolution.
+The decision to bring an action or reach a settlement shall entail the removal of the relevant directors.
 The approval of the financial statements shall not preclude action for liability nor constitute a waiver of the action agreed or brought.

-According to the Spanish Companies Act -and in addition to the matters referred to in the previous paragraph and any other matters as provided by law, the Company's bylaws or the General Shareholders' Meeting Regulations-, the following matters fall within the authority of the General Shareholders' Meeting: (a) the appointment and removal of Directors, the Company's liquidators and the Company's auditors, as well as the exercise of corporate action for liability against any of them; (b) the amendment of the Company's bylaws; (c) the increase or reduction of the share capital -or granting authority to the Board of Directors to increase the share capital-; (d) the exclusion or limitation of shareholders' preferential subscription rights -or granting authority to the Board of Directors to exclude or limit such rights -; (e) the transformation, merger, spin-off or globally assign the Company's assets and liabilities, moving the Company's registered offices abroad; (f) the dissolution of the final winding up balance sheet; (h) the acquisition, disposal or transfer of core assets to another company; (i) the transfer of core activities previously carried out by the Company to its subsidiaries, even if the Company retains full control of the activities; and (j) the approval of the Directors' remuneration policy on the terms provided by the law.
+According to the Spanish Companies Act -and in addition to the matters referred to in the previous paragraph and any other matters as provided by law, the Company's bylaws or the General Shareholders' Meeting Regulations-, the following matters fall within the authority of the General Shareholders' Meeting: (a) the appointment and removal of Directors, the Company's liquidators and the Company's auditors, as well as the exercise of corporate action for liability against any of them; (b) the amendment of the Company's bylaws; (c) the increase or reduction of the share capital -or granting authority to the Board of Directors to increase the share capital-; (d) the exclusion or limitation of shareholders' preferential subscription rights -or granting authority to the Board of Directors to exclude or limit such rights -; (e) the transformation, merger, spin-off or globally assign the Company's assets and liabilities, moving the Company's registered offices abroad; (f) the dissolution of the Company and the approval of transactions that have the effect of winding up the Company; (g) the approval of the final winding up balance sheet; (h) the acquisition, disposal or transfer of core assets to another company; (i) the transfer of core activities previously carried out by the Company to its subsidiaries, even if the Company retains full control of the activities; and (j) the approval of the Directors' remuneration policy on the terms provided by the law.

 Also, the General Shareholders' Meeting shall vote separately on substantially independent matters.
-Even if included in the same item on the agenda, the following shall be voted separately: (i) the appointment, reelection, ratification or separation of directors; (ii) the advisory vote on the annual report on Directors'

-remuneration; and (iii) in resolutions to amend the bylaws, each substantially independent article or group of articles.
+Even if included in the same item on the agenda, the following shall be voted separately: (i) the appointment, re-election, ratification or separation of directors; (ii) the advisory vote on the annual report on Directors' remuneration; and (iii) in resolutions to amend the bylaws, each substantially independent article or group of articles.